amonbenson/macrotools/README.md

 Just copy the `include/macrotools` folder into your own project's include directory.
 Make sure to keep the `macrotools` subdirectory to avoid name clashes with existing headers.

-Alternatively, you can also clone this repository (as a submodule) and add the folder `<repo-name>/include` to your lsit of include directories.
+Alternatively, you can also clone this repository (as a submodule) and add the folder `<repo-name>/include` to your list of include directories.
 Please beware of the [caveats when using git submodules](https://blog.timhutt.co.uk/against-submodules/).

 ## Logging